-We allow a maximum system size of 25 kilo-volts (kV).
-We recommend installing your system behind the meter that has the most energy usage, because that will provide you with the most savings.
+If you have more than one meter, we recommend installing your system behind the meter with the most energy usage; that will provide you with the most savings.
 You can bank excess energy production during months with lots of sunshine (generally the summer), for use in months with less sun when bills are higher (generally the winter), at that meter.

 Why No Rebates?

 From time to time, members ask if we offer rebates for installations of new solar photovoltaic systems.
+Rebate programs like these are funded through additions to rates that all members would pay.
 We’ve chosen to not offer solar rebates.
 Instead, we focus on keeping rates as affordable as possible for all members, and on continuing to deliver clean, reliable, renewable energy to all members.

 Our lower rates bring savings that benefit all members, every month.